bliutwo/leetcode_sols/leetcode_memo.md

 - what are the most useful STL data structures?
   - stack
   - queue
+  - deque
   - list
   - vector
   - string

 - when would you use a STL stack?
 - when would you use a STL queue?
+- when would you use a STL deque?
 - when would you use a STL list?
 - when would you use a STL vector?